agrenott/setuptools-black/README.md

 Custom setuptools command for black formatting tool (see https://github.com/ambv/black).

-This package enforces code formatting validation using black at build time, by overriding the `build_py` setup command.
+This package enforces code formatting validation using black at build time, by overriding the `build` distutils command.
 Build will fail if there's any formatting error.

 In your setup.py: